-The best thing about sushi is that it’s an easy on the go lunch.
-With back to school fast approaching (yikes!), I know we’re all looking for simple meals for ourselves or out loved ones.
+One of the best things about sushi is that it’s an easy on the go lunch.
+With back to school fast approaching (yikes!), I know we’re all looking for simple meals for ourselves or our loved ones.
 This quinoa sushi is fun to prepare with your friends and family and take it on the go to school or work!

 I suggest keeping the dressing on the side so it doesn’t get soggy if you’re planning on transporting it somewhere.
 These bento boxes are perfect for sushi, and even come with chopsticks!

-A few thoughts and tips on this quinoa sushi
+A few thoughts and tips on this vegetarian quinoa sushi

 - You can very easily roll sushi without a bamboo mat.
 You can place the sushi on a dish towel to roll it up!
 Easy peasy.